illahibuxj/python_100_days_projects/day_04/README.md

 5 x 1 = 5
 5 x 2 = 10
 ...
-5 x 20 = 100
+5 x 10 = 50
-Sum of all results = 1050
+Sum of all results = 275

 ```

 **⚙️ Constraints:**
-- Number must be positive and less than 100.
+- Number must be greater than 0 and less than 100.

 **🧠 Step-by-Step Explanation:**
 1. Use a `for` loop with `range()`.